astrofrog/fast-histogram/README.rst

 About
 -----

-Sometimes you just want to compute simple 1D or 2D histograms.
+Sometimes you just want to compute simple 1D or 2D histograms with regular bins.
 Fast.
 No nonsense. `Numpy's <http://www.numpy.org>`__ histogram functions are versatile, and can handle for example non-regular binning, but this versatility comes at the expense of performance.

-The **fast-histogram** mini-package aims to provide simple and fast histogram functions that don't compromise on performance.
+The **fast-histogram** mini-package aims to provide simple and fast histogram functions for regular bins that don't compromise on performance.
 It doesn't do anything complicated - it just implements a simple histogram algorithm in C and keeps it simple.
 The aim is to have functions that are fast but also robust and reliable.
 The result is a 1D histogram function here that